saeid00065/substrate-x/README.md

 make validator and connect to parachain

-[ink!](https://paritytech.github.io/ink/) is smart contract for substrate
+[ink!](https://paritytech.github.io/ink/) is smart contract for substrate pass test